 15. Plitvice Lakes National Park, Croatia

-Plitvice Lakes National Park is a mountainous forest reserve and a UNESCO World Heritage Site in central Croatia covering 113.9 square miles.
-This park is beautiful because of its chain of several rivers and 16 stepped turquoise lakes joined by several spectacular waterfalls, all of which sometimes freeze during winter.
-The park has crystal clear waters and a delicate ecosystem that include brown bears, wild cats, eagles, lynxes, owls, turtles, green moss, bacteria and over 75 different endemic plant species.
-From time to time, the sixteen lakes appear to change colors ranging from blue, turquoise, green, and aquamarine.
-There were approximately 1,367,304 visitors to the park in 2015, and yet, since its establishment in the 1940s, most of the ecosystem has remained with no human interference at all.
-For visitors, there are hotels, campsites, and nature trails.
+Plitvice Lakes National Park is a mountainous forest reserve and a UNESCO World Heritage Site in central Croatia that covers 113.9 square miles.
+The parks features several rivers, 16 turquoise lakes and spectacular waterfalls, all of which can freeze during winter.
+The park has crystal clear waters and a delicate ecosystem that is home to species such as brown bears, wild cats, eagles, lynxes, owls, and turtles, as well as 75 endemic plant species.
+From time to time, the sixteen lakes appear to change colors, ranging from blue, turquoise, green, and aquamarine.
+Over one million people visit the spectacular park every year.

 14. Moraine Lake, Canada

 Elevated at 6,183 feet, Moraine Lake is a glacial lake located in the valley of the Ten Peaks in Banff National Park.
 This lake is one of the most photographed and visited sites in Canada with tourists enjoying nature trails, fishing, canoeing, and even skiing near the lake.
 The lake covers a surface area of 120 acres and the deepest point is 46 feet.
 One of the wonders of the lake is that, when full, the rocks on the floor refract a shade of turquoise to the surface making it amazingly beautiful.
 Local wildlife species include squirrels, chipmunks, pikas, marmots, and bears.